jellmaier/fablab-ticket/README.txt

 // other - login message

 [ticket-list]
-// Manager - List to manage all tickets and active time-tickets
+// Manager - List to manage all tickets, permission and active time-tickets
 // other - view ticket list

 [calendar]